 Read our full response:

-Publication of draft guideline has now been delayed until 14 March 2018.
+Publication of draft guideline was delayed until 21 March 2018.